UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team45-mushrooms.md

 The Color Jitter augmentation is the last of this series of transforms.
 Color Jitter randomly changes the brightness, contrast, saturation, and hue of an image.
 The amount to jitter each factor is chosen uniformly from [max(0,1-factor), 1 + factor].
 We chose a brightness factor of .5 because it allowed some of the brighter images to be more similar to other darker images in the dataset and vice versa without making the images too dark or light to see.
 We set the hue to .3 to jitter the hue similarly in a range that did sometimes drastically change the colors without dramatically warping the image past recognition of shapes from the contrast of shades.
 We decided not to edit contrast and saturation as in combination with hue and brightness the images were changed too drastically.
 After these three augmentations we concatenate the transformed data to the previous two datasets, in total tripling our original number of images.

 ## The Models - Drake
-Deep learning has become one of the most popular tools for computer vision and machine learning in general since our computation power has increased to the level required to take in the massive amounts of data these models require.
-Deep Learning models are in a sense just how they sound.
+Deep learning has become one of the most popular tools for computer vision and machine learning ever since our computation power increased to the level required to take in the massive amounts of data these models require.
+Deep Learning models are in a sense exactly how they sound.
 They are neural networks with many many layers to capture different aspects of data features using backpropogation and series of linear and non-linear transformations to update the learning parameters.
-We are using a baseline pretrained Resnet18 model with an altered output linear layer for comparison.
-This model has a 11.8% validation accuracy after one epoch, but we have found that the training process is extremely slow; one epoch took approximately twenty minutes.
-We will attempt to increase the speed of training by normalizing the data and using a smaller subset of the data so that we can iterate on our model more quickly.
-Our goal is to use an ensemble of different neural nets to try and compensate for our limited dataset, but this goal is gated behind training speed.
-After we have extracted the best possible accuracy from Resnet18 we will try a Vision Transformer as our next model.
+We are using several baseline pretrained models with altered output layers for comparison.
+We extracted the best possible accuracy from Resnet18, Resnet50, VGG16, and ViT with our data.
+Our goal is to use an ensemble of these different models to try and compensate for our limited dataset, but this goal is gated behind training speed.

 ### Ensemble - Drake

+Individual deep learning networks can be extremely successful at classifying difficult data.
+How much more so then can a group of these models predict the data together.
+This is the idea behind an ensemble of models.
+Each model makes a classification and takes the majority vote betwwen them as the final classification.
+However, the accuracy of the models we have trained are very different so the regular majority vote did not out achieve our best model by itself.
+To make up for this imbalance, we can instead do a weighted ensemble where certain models have a stronger vote.
+We decided to weigh the models by their accuracy with out best model having the highest weight in the vote for the calssification.

 ### ViT - Drake